-In this article we will look into some of the common downwind options for blue water cruising, and offer some advice on advantages and disadvantages for each.
+In this article we will look into some of the common downwind options for blue water cruising sails, and offer some advice on the advantages and disadvantages for each type of sail.

 Traditionally cruising spinnakers have been made from Nylon ranging from 0.5oz to 2.5oz.

 For cruising a snuffer sock is often added to make hoisting and dropping safer and easier.

 The advantages of a Symmetrical spinnaker are speed downwind - they project a large amount of sail area.
 They are versatile when used with a rotating pole, but the pole requires a downhaul and uphaul to keep it stable so there is a lot of rigging involved.
 Reaching they also project a large area, but the shape of the sail is not as efficient as an Asymmetrical sail.